+Koura (Paranephrops planifrons) and kākahi (Echyridella menziesii) support important customary fisheries in Lake Rotoiti where they are harvested for human consumption.
 As part of the efforts to improve water quality in Lake Rotoiti, Bay of Plenty Regional Council has built a wall that diverts nutrient rich water from Lake Rotorua down the Kaituna River, preventing it from entering Lake Rotoiti.
-The wall has separated Lake Rotoiti into two, an eastern (the majority of the lake that has no Lake Rotorua influence) and a small western basin (the Ökere Arm).
-The wall became fully operational in July 2008.
+The wall has separated Lake Rotoiti into two ecologically separate waterways, an eastern basin (no Lake Rotorua influence) and a very small western basin (Lake Rotorua influence).
+Wall construction was completed in July 2008.

-Baseline monitoring of kōura and kākahi populations in the Ōkere Arm and Lake Rotoiti from December 2005 to September 2007 showed that kōura and kākahi were present in high numbers in both the Ōkere Arm and Lake Rotoiti (Kusabs and Emery 2006).
-Monitoring surveys of kōura and kākahi have been carried out on a seasonal basis since July 2008.
-The aims of this study were to survey kōura and kākahi populations in Lake Rotoiti for the 2013 to 2014 season and to investigate long-term trends in these populations over time (i.e., 2005 to 2014).
+Baseline monitoring of koura and kakahi populations in the Okere Arm and Lake Rotoiti from December 2005 to September 2007 showed that koura and kakahi were present in high numbers in both the Okere Arm and Lake Rotoiti(Kusabs and Emery 2006).
+Following the completion of the diversion wall in July 2008 monitoring surveys of koura and kakahi have been carried out on a seasonal basis in Lake Rotoiti.
+The aims of this study were to survey koura and kakahi populations in Lake Rotoiti for the 2013 to 2014 season and to investigate any long term trends over the entire study period (2005 to 2014).